 In the configuration, user-defined functions look just like Business Basic functions that have been defined with the DEF FNx statement.
 In fact, when a report is executed that references a user-defined function, GENERAL automatically creates the proper DEF FNx statements.

-One note for users of prior versions of GENERAL: in Version 4, user-defined functions that return text must be defined and referenced with a dollar sign suffix, just as in Basic. &MASK\$(SSN,''000-00-0000''), for example, shows the function MASK\$, which returns a text value.
+User-defined functions that return text must be defined and referenced with a dollar sign suffix, just as in Basic. &MASK\$(SSN,''000-00-0000''), for example, shows the function MASK\$, which returns a text value.